Using Erd\H{o}s's methods to study Yorke's problems: From bifurcation diagrams to graphs

 \subsection{Trees}

-From now on, a \textbf{tree} will denote a graph in which every pair of distinct vertices is connected by exactly one path - or equivalently, a connected acyclic graph.
+A \textbf{tree} is a graph in which every pair of distinct vertices is connected by exactly one path - or equivalently, a connected acyclic graph.
 A \textbf{forest} is a graph s.t. each component of it is a tree.
-The \textbf{degree of a tree} refers to the highest number of children any node in the tree has.
-For example - a binary tree is degree $2$, a ternary tree is degree $3$, and an $m$-ary tree, $m>0$ is one where each node has no more than $m$ children.
-In this subsection we will use trees to answer the following question - can we find an upper bound on the number of possible routes to chaos?\\
+The \textbf{degree of a tree} refers to the highest number of children, any node in the tree has: a binary tree is degree $2$, a ternary tree is degree $3$ and an $m$-ary tree, $m>0$ is one where each node has no more than $m$ children.
+In this Subsection we will use trees to answer the following question - can we find an upper bound on the number of possible routes to chaos?

-To motivate, let $S$ be a closed, $d$-dimensional smooth manifold where $d>1$.
-We first recall that by \cite{KY4}, given a $d$-dimensional cube $ABCD$ and a $C^3$-isotopy $f_t:ABCD\to\mathbb{R}^d$, $t\in[0,1]$ s.t. $f_0(ABCD)\cap ABCD=\emptyset$ and $f_1(ABCD)$ is a Horseshoe map, then all the periodic orbits in $ABCD$ arise through period-doubling cascades as in Figure \ref{cascades}.
-As can easily be seen in this setting, every cascade corresponds to a colored tree while the bifurcation diagram of the isotopy would correspond to a colored forest.
-This shows we can think of colored trees with infinitely many vertices and colored forests with infinitely many components in $G_{k,d}$ as routes to chaos.
-Using this formalism, in this subsection we prove there is no upper bound to the possible complexities of a given route to chaos.\\
+To motivate our approach, let $S$ be a closed, $d>1$-dimensional smooth manifold.
+By \cite{KY4}, given a $d$-dimensional cube $ABCD$ and a $C^1$ one-parameter family $f_t:ABCD\to\mathbb{R}^d$, $t\in[0,1]$ s.t. $f_0(ABCD)\cap ABCD=\emptyset$ and $f_1(ABCD)$ is a Horseshoe map, then, under certain natural constrains, all the periodic orbits in $ABCD$ arise through period-doubling cascades as in Figure \ref{cascades} (for the precise conditions, see Section 2 in \cite{KY4}).
+In this setting every cascade corresponds to a colored tree while the bifurcation diagram of the entire one-parameter family -- to a colored forest.
+This example illustrates that one can think of colored trees with infinitely many vertices and colored forests with infinitely many components in $G_{k,d}$ as representing bifurcation diagrams in which "dynamical complexity can only be added".
+More precisely, following \cite{EY}, we say a $C^1$ one-parameter family $f_t:S\to S$, $t\in(0,1)$ in $F_k(S)$, $k\geq1$, satisfies the \textbf{monotonicity property in $A\times(0,1)$}, where $A$ is some open set in $S$, if, once a periodic of orbit arises in $A$ at some $t_0\in(0,1)$, it persists as a periodic orbit for $f_t$ in $A$ for all $t>t_0$.
+When this is the case, it is easy to see the subgraph of the bifurcation diagram $\Gamma\in B_k(S)$, describing the evolution of periodic dynamics in $A$, corresponds to some tree.

+All in all, this discussion motivates us to think of trees as the part of the bifurcation diagram describing possible route to chaos.
+And indeed, as we show in the proof of Theorem \ref{existence}, given any forest which is a countable collection of trees $\Gamma\in G_{k,d}$ there exists an isotopy $f_t:S\to S$ of continuous maps with periodic orbits, together with an open set $A\subseteq S$ s.t. the following holds: \begin{itemize} \item If $\{\Gamma_i\}$ are the trees composing the forest $\Gamma$, there exist open neighborhoods $\{A_i\}$ and periodic orbits $x_i\in A_i$ bifurcating as dictated by $\Gamma_i$ as we vary $t$ to $1$. \item As $t$ is varied towards $1$, $x_i$ bifurcates in a way that all the periodic orbits, arising from it, persist.
+In other words, even if there are other dynamics occurring in $A_i$, there is one collection of periodic orbits where the complexity can only increase as $t\to1$ (i.e., those created by bifurcating from $x_i$). \end{itemize}